CesiumGS/cesium-unity/Documentation~/creating-monobehaviours.md

 If a field is an enum that has been eliminated entirely, or if its enum values were different in the old version, declare the enum type nested inside the backward compatibility class.

-Next, declare an `Editor` class that merely provides an Upgrade button, and an `OnEnable` that automatically upgrades.
+Next, declare an `Editor` class, nested inside `CesiumGlobeAnchorPositionAuthorityBackwardCompatibility0dot1dot2`, that merely provides an Upgrade button, and an `OnEnable` that automatically upgrades.
 Put both inside an ifdef for `UNITY_EDITOR`:

 ```cs
 #if UNITY_EDITOR